cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ## What will you find in the repository

-Once you have cloned the github, you will find in the `bundle-trusty-lamp/` repository :
+Once you have cloned the github, you will find in the `bundle-trusty-lamp/` repository:

-* `bundle-trusty-lamp.heat.yml` : HEAT orchestration template.
+* `bundle-trusty-lamp.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure.
-* `stack-start.sh` : Stack launching script.
+* `stack-start.sh`: Stack launching script.
 This is a small script that will save you some copy-paste.
-* `stack-get-url.sh` : Flotting IP recovery script.
+* `stack-get-url.sh`: Flotting IP recovery script.

 ## Start-up